BioSpecNorway/biospectools/docs/tutorials/preprocessing.rst

 -------------------------

-Mie-type scattering often occurs in infrared microspectroscopy, where measured samples are of microscopic size [Mohl05]_.
-At this scale, an infrared spectrum shows not only the chemical properties of a sample but also its morphological features like size and shape.
-Mie scattering may affect the measured spectrum so strongly that its usual peaks get reversed, and the absorbance spectrum starts to remind a transmission spectrum.
+Mie-type scattering often occurs in infrared microspectroscopy, where measured samples are of micrometer size [Mohl05]_.
+At this scale, an infrared spectrum is not only affected by the chemical properties of a sample but also its morphological features like size and shape.
+Usually, Mie scattering appears as a broad wave in the spectrum accompanied by deepenes near the base of peaks.
+Sometimes, Mie scattering may affect the measured spectrum so strongly that its usual peaks get reversed, and the absorbance spectrum starts to remind a transmission spectrum.
 Mie scattering complicates the subsequent chemical analysis of samples and usually should be removed by preprocessing methods.

 Here is an example of a spectrum of a microplastic bead of 5.5 um diameter (PMMA sphere) that exhibits strong Mie scattering features.